 The specialty cleaning process was completed at 7 a.m. on Thursday, September 1 in the targeted areas and verified through testing by an independent third party industrial hygienist, Susan White with Sussex Environmental.
 Areas tested included the lab, operating rooms, and sterile supply areas.
 All of the air samples and swabs for mold, bacteria and virus were negative.

 “The independent testing enabled the hospital staff to return to their work areas and the hospital to receive patients again on Friday as was the hospital’s goal,” said Taylor.

 Officials from the Maryland Department of Health and Human Hygiene conducted a walk-through of the hospital and gave final approval to reopen.

 Patient care resumed on Friday, September 2.

 “To reopen less than a week after the storm was an amazing feat,” said Shoener.
-“Our staff and our partners at Polygon Restoration, Tecta America, Willow Construction and other vendors were tireless in their cleanup, drying and repair efforts.”
+“Our staff and our partners at Polygon Property Restoration and Climate Solutions, Tecta America, Willow Construction and other vendors were tireless in their cleanup, drying and repair efforts.”

 We are ready to respond on short notice to ensure that real estate and other property restored to its origins in the fastest possible way.
 We do a quick assessment of the damage to be able to take the right actions